Vexcited/express-multidomain-static/README.md

-# express-disk-deploy
+# express-multidomain-static

-> Make any external disk (external hard drive, USB stick, ...) a static content hosting server with an integrated API made with the power of Express.
+> Host static content for multiple domains in a specific folder.

 ## Installation